SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 ![Logs](./images/29.png)

-If you made it until now without any issues, congratulations!

-# Exercise 3.7 - Implement a reading API
+# Exercise 3.7 - Implement a Reading API

-The next step of this excercise is to deploy an API that will allow us to read values stored in the Cache from outside Kyma.
-This will enable any third-party applications to make use of the data stored.
+Woah, that was intense!
+But this exercise is not over yet.
+The next step and final step is to deploy an API that will allow us to read values stored in the Cache from customers via a public API.

 1. Create another Function called `get-orders` from the Kyma dashboard as demonstrated in the last exercise.

 ![Get orders](./images/30.png)

-2. Add the following dependencies to the Function
+2. Add the following dependencies:

 ```json
  "dependencies": {